 - Using a sharp knife, trim the root of the cabbage so it can stand flat.
 Peel off any withered outer leaves and discard.

 - Make 4 cuts through the top of the cabbage (like cutting a pie into 8 slices), slicing no more than halfway down through the cabbage.
-Tuck the garlic into the cuts.
+Tuck the sliced garlic into the cuts.

 - Place the cabbage in a 8×8” roasting pan or a deep-dish pie pan.
 Scatter the mushrooms around and pour in the broth, tomato sauce, and soy sauce.